 Clinical research is needed in order to determine this effect.
 Nonetheless, the findings support the use of psilocybin to treat AUD both psychologically, as previous research has suggested, and physiologically.

-Psilocybin targets a common molecular mechanism for cognitive impairment and increased craving in alcoholism
+Summary of Psilocybin targets a common molecular mechanism for cognitive impairment and increased craving in alcoholism